timescale/docs/tutorials/blockchain-analyze/analyze-blockchain-query.md

 ## Finding if more transactions in a block mean the block is more expensive to mine

-1. Connect to the Timescale database that contains the Bitcoin dataset.
+1. Connect to the $COMPANY database that contains the Bitcoin dataset.
 1. At the psql prompt, use this query to return the number of transactions in a block, compared to the mining fee: